Action (physics): Definitions

 where the integrand L is called the Lagrangian.
 For the action integral to be well-defined, the trajectory has to be bounded in time and space.

 Action (functional)

-Most commonly, the term is used for a functional $\mathcal{S}$ which takes a function of time and (for fields) space as input and returns a scalar.
-In classical mechanics, the input function is the evolution q(t) of the system between two times t_{1} and t_{2}, where q represents the generalized coordinates.
-The action $\mathcal{S}[\mathbf{q}(t)]$ is defined as the integral of the Lagrangian L for an input evolution between the two times:
+Most commonly, the term is used for a functional 𝒮 which takes a function of time and (for fields) space as input and returns a scalar.
+In classical mechanics, the input function is the evolution q(t) of the system between times t_{1} and t_{2}, where q represents the generalized coordinates.
+The action 𝒮[q(t)] is defined as the integral of the Lagrangian L for an input evolution between the two times: